emilyvertosick/Statistics-Course/docs/01-week1.md

   mutate(a = 1)
 ```

-Since we have already created the variable `a`, the code below means "replace the variable `a` with the value of 2 in all observations.
+Since we have already created the variable "a" above, the code below means "replace the variable "a" with the value of 2 in all observations."

 ```r